Humour in translation: Lexical gaps (Pragmatics)

 The humour comes from the translator filling in an English lexical gap based on the lexical noun, "miss" by adding a prefix mis-.
 English employs the two verbs miss the carriage and miscarriages to mean vastly different actions.
 There is a lexical gap in English because the action of missing a carriage cannot be expressed with the same import and the same economy of verbalisation.
 The misuse of this lexical gap and overgeneralisation conflates the ludicrous idea of the horse-driven tours with no miscarriages.

 In an advertisement for a Hong Kong dentist:

 From this example, the interlocutor did not understand English derivations of ‘doer’ nouns such as specialist, or suppletion such as experts and mistakenly uses the derivational pattern to coin a lexeme from method.
 Accidental humour ensues as a result of the same word coinciding with the unlikely homophone Methodist, which refers to the Christian religious denomination, creating a ridiculous situation in the context of dentistry.

 An American slogan for Salem cigarettes was, "Salem - Feeling Free".
 When translated for marketing in the Japanese market, it means, "When smoking Salem, you feel so refreshed that your mind seems to be free and empty".
 This is an example of the translator trying to fill in the connotations of the lexical unit "free", perhaps because of limited vocabulary competency; this thus resulted in an intralingual error.
 In this case there are actually Japanese terms equivalent to the adjective, "free" (e.g., 自由な).

 All being said, languages do have a productivity and recursion property that can also allow words and phrases to combine creatively to fill in the lexical gaps.

-The following Telugu idiom refers to situations whereby people spends extravagantly, beyond their means:
+The following Telugu idiom refers to situations whereby people spend extravagantly, beyond their means: